-With winter months comes inclement weather.
-Before winter blows in, it’s important to ready your home to withstand the harsh conditions.
-Making home maintenance a priority in the fall can help identify potential problems early, prepare your home and property, and reduce the chance of an insurance claim in the future.
+As the temperature drops, the risk of winter-related incidents such as frozen pipes, damaged exteriors and more goes up.
+Making home maintenance a priority in the fall can help identify potential problems early and reduce the chance of an insurance claim in the future.

 Here are some home maintenance tips to help you prepare for the coming winter, if you can perform them yourself safely:

 - Check your gutters for damage and make sure they’re secured to your house.
 Clean out gutters to keep debris (like falling leaves, sticks and ice) from accumulating.
 This can help prevent moisture build up and an ice dam from forming, which can damage your roof or siding.

-- Check your eaves trough and downspouts for debris to allow for proper water drainage, preventing water from entering the foundation of your house and flooding your basement.
+- Check your eavestroughs and downspouts for debris to allow for proper water drainage, preventing water from entering the foundation of your house and flooding your basement.
 Position downspouts to deposit water 3-4 feet away from the foundation.

-- Trim tree limbs hanging over your house to avoid falling and damages during a storm.
+- Trim tree limbs hanging over your house to avoid falling and damage during a storm.
 Contact a professional if your tree limbs are hanging over power lines.

 - Store your grill, outdoor furniture and garden decorations to prevent damage from weathering a storm and to be sure they do not blow around and cause damage to your house.